What is a Lutheran education?

 Lutheran Schools and Early Learning Centres are committed to partnering with families to provide the best possible learning experience for each student.
 We encourage dialogue and a shared responsibility in the education of our students.
 We believe that building a strong sense of community makes our schools a place of belonging for all and benefits everyone.

-Lutheran schools aim to provide a Christ centered quality education for young Australians.
+Lutheran schools aim to provide a Christ centred quality education for young Australians.
 The gospel of Jesus Christ informs all learning, teaching and human relationships.

 LEVNT is involved in developing a contemporary model for school and congregational partnerships in the 21st century.